 - At the point of review, the academy has low rates of bullying/discriminatory incidents reported, leading to the large majority of pupils behaving well and respecting others. - RSHE delivered effectively and all pupils engage well with the curriculum delivery.
 This is quality assured through learning walks, book looks and pupil voice. - Pupils can talk in depth about protected characteristics and has been acknowledged by external visitors, including the Trusts Equality and Diversity Champion. - At the point of review the academy has very low suspension rates linked to bullying/ discrimination. - High level of "in school" support for pupil wellbeing including therapy programmes led by trained staff.
-For example a large majority of SEND make progress against their targets. - Participation in visits/extra-curricular activities is high for all pupils. - Range of opportunities for all high levels of participation from all pupils.
-We have a mix of specific groups of pupils who attend extra curricular activities. - Feedback is collected from students, parents/carers and staff to ensure that we are aware of their views and respond accordingly.
+For example, a large majority of SEND make progress against their targets. - Participation in visits/extra-curricular activities is high for all pupils. - Range of opportunities for all high levels of participation from all pupils.
+We have a mix of specific groups of pupils who attend extra-curricular activities. - Feedback is collected from pupils, parents/carers and staff to ensure that we are aware of their views and respond accordingly.
 This provides all stakeholders with an opportunity to have their say.
 Feedback shows that our stakeholders feel listened to and respected. - Engagement of parents/carers with the new RSHE curriculum to ensure they support the academy's delivery and help to promote the diverse world we live in.

+Next Steps:

-Next Steps: ٠ Review the accessibility plan for the Academy site to ensure that the site is suitable in the long term for all those who access the • Academy.
-Ensure that specialist furniture/equipment is in place for pupils with disabilities to experience the same as their peers.
+- To continue to raise further awareness of the British Values through updated assemblies, displays and curriculum. - Ensure that specialist furniture/equipment is in place for pupils with disabilities to experience the same as their peers.